StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

   (no data-source)
 ```

-It's important to point out here that, for rolling up something to get it working, the in-memory datasource is your best bet.
+It's important to point out here that, for rolling up something to get it working, the in-memory datasource is our best bet.
 However, thanks to [compose.io](https://compose.io), we've already linked up a simple MongoDB datasource for our products to be saved to.
 Let's use that one.

-_Note: an issue with using the in-memory data-source is that every time you shut down your application, you will lose all your data.
+_Note: an issue with using the in-memory data-source is that every time we shut down our application, we will lose all our data.
 Again, using the in-memory data-source is only for testing and prototyping._

 ### Select model's base class:
 ```